+Generic: \$5 copayment per prescription and any difference between our allowance and the billed amount Preferred brand name: 30% of the Plan's allowance (25% when enrolled in Medicare Part B) and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name: 50% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Mail order drug program: Generic: \$10 copayment per prescription Preferred brand name: \$80 copayment (\$60 copayment when enrolled in Medicare Part B) per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception in obtained.
 Non-Preferred brand name: \$120 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained.
-Specialty drugs: 15% of the Plan's allowance, limited to \$200 per prescription for a 30-day supply; 15% of the Plan's allowance, limited to \$425 per prescription for a 90-day supply Dental care Accidental injury; Oral surgery 84 Special features Case Management program; Flexible Benefits Option; Disease Management program; Diabetes Management incentive program; Health Risk Assessment; Personal Health Record; ExtraCare Health Card; Discount Drug program; Round-the- clock Member Support 85 Protection against catastrophic costs (out-of-pocket maximum) Nothing after your covered medical and prescription drug expenses total: \$6,000/person (\$12,000/family) per calendar year, for services , drugs and supplies fromNetwork providers/facilities and pharmacies, combined \$9,000/person (\$18,000/family) for services drugs and supplies from Non-Network providers/facilities and pharmacies, combined Some costs do not count toward this protection.
-25
+Specialty drugs: 15% of the Plan's allowance, limited to \$200 per prescription for a 30-day supply; 15% of the Plan's allowance, limited to \$425 per prescription for a 90-day supply Dental care Accidental injury; Oral surgery 92 Special features Case Management program; Flexible Benefits Option; Disease Management program; Advanced illness program; Diabetes Management incentive program; Health Risk Assessment; Health risk assessment reward; Biometric Screening reward; Health Coaching programs; Personal Health Record; ExtraCare Health Card; Discount Drug program; Round- the-clock Member Support 94 Protection against catastrophic costs (out-of-pocket maximum) Nothing after your covered medical and prescription drug expenses total: • \$6,000/person (\$12,000/family) per calendar year, for services, drugs and supplies fromNetwork providers/facilities and pharmacies, combined 27

+\$9,000/person (\$18,000/family) for services drugs and supplies from Non- Network providers/facilities and pharmacies, combined Some costs do not count toward this protection.

-Summary of MHBP Value Plan benefits - 2016
+Summary of MHBP Value Plan benefits - 2017